andredallacosta/hotelligence-frontend/README.md

 `make run`

-Thats it, the server will be up and running in *localhost:3000*
+That's it, the server will be up and running in *localhost:3000*